-Although Apache™ Pig™ can be quite a powerful and simple language to use, the downside is that it’s something new to learn and master.
-A runtime Apache Hadoop™ support structure was developed allowing fluent SQL users (which is commonplace for relational data-base developers) to leverage the Hadoop platform.
-Apache Hive, allows SQL developers to write Hive Query Language (HQL) statements that are similar to standard SQL ones.
-HQL is limited in commands it understands, but still useful.
+Although Apache Pig can be quite a powerful and simple language to use, the downside is that it’s something new to learn and master.
+A runtime Apache Hadoop support structure was developed, enabling fluent SQL users (which is commonplace for relational database developers) to leverage the Hadoop platform.
+Apache Hive enables SQL developers to write Hive Query Language (HQL) statements that are similar to standard SQL statements.
+HQL is limited in the commands it understands, but is still useful.

-As with any database management system (DBMS), you can run your Hive queries from a command line interface (known as the Hive shell), from a Java Database Connectivity (JDBC) or Open Database Connectivity (ODBC) application leveraging the Hive JDBC/ODBC drivers.
-You can run a Hive Thrift Client, within applications written in C++, Java, PHP, Python, or Ruby (much like you can use these client-side languages with embedded SQL to access a database such as Db2 or Informix).
+As with any database management system (DBMS), you can run your Hive queries from a command-line interface (known as the Hive shell), from a Java™ Database Connectivity (JDBC) or from an Open Database Connectivity (ODBC) application, leveraging the Hive JDBC/ODBC drivers.
+You can run a Hive Thrift Client, within applications written in C++, Java, PHP, Python or Ruby, much like you can use these client-side languages with embedded SQL to access a database such as Db2 or IBM Informix®.

 Hive looks very much like traditional database code with SQL access.
-However, because Hive is based on Apache™ Hadoop™ and hive operations, there are several key differences.
+However, because Hive is based on Apache Hadoop and hive operations, there are several key differences.

-The first is that Hadoop is intended for long sequential scans, and because Hive is based on Hadoop, you can expect queries to have a very high latency (many minutes).
+The first is that Hadoop is intended for long sequential scans and, because Hive is based on Hadoop, you can expect queries to have a very high latency (many minutes).
 This means that Hive would not be appropriate for applications that need very fast response times, as you would expect with a database such as Db2.
 Finally, Hive is read-based and therefore not appropriate for transaction processing that typically involves a high percentage of write operations.

-If you're interested in SQL on Hadoop, in addition to Hive, IBM offers Db2 Big SQL which makes accessing Hive datasets faster and more secure.
-Checkout our videos, below, for a quick overview of Hive and Db2 Big SQL.
+If you're interested in SQL on Hadoop, in addition to Hive, IBM offers Db2 Big SQL, which makes accessing Hive data sets faster and more secure.
+Check out our videos below for a quick overview of Hive and Db2 Big SQL.